Error0229/-/-.-. .-/.... .-- ...--.typ

 To complete the algorithm, we need to further discuss the case that the new element is included in the maximum subarray.
 In such case, the new maximum subarray may be either
-+ the subarry that start from the original subarray
++ the subarray that start from the original subarray
-+ the subarray that starts after the last element of original maximum subarry and ends at the new element.
++ the subarray that starts after the last element of original maximum subarray and ends at the new element.
 The new maximum subarray can be represented as $A[i .. j+1]$ where $1 <= i <= j+1$.
 #algo(
   title: "Maximum Subarray",